johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     Every year, one entry has to play the part of knock-off West End musical number; seemingly this year that role falls to North Macedonia.

-    Despite a strong vocal and a decent key change, it's a very poor example of the genre and a very poor Eurovision entry.
+    Despite a strong vocal and a decent key change, it’s a very poor example of the genre and a very poor Eurovision entry.

 - country: "Norway"
   emoji: "🇳🇴"